The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Result

-\ In this case, we report the performance of the proposed CSVT for automated crop N prediction ({Table.~\ref{table:3}}).
-With the input image size of 224×224, the accuracy of the proposed model reaches 0.962.
-With the input image size of 384×384, the accuracy of the proposed model reaches 0.965, which is slightly higher.
+In this case, we report the performance of the proposed SSVT for automated crop N prediction with two input sizes ({Table.~\ref{table:3}}).
+With the input image size of $224 \times 224$, the accuracy of the proposed model reaches 0.962.
+With the input image size of $384 \times 384$, the accuracy of the proposed model reaches 0.965, which is slightly higher.
+For the rest of the evaluations and comparisons, we select $224 \times 224$ as the input size.

-Meanwhile, we have compared our proposed model with the four most widely used CNN models.
+Meanwhile, we have compared our proposed model with the five most widely used CNN models.
 The results are shown in {Table.~\ref{table:4}}.
 With the lowest flops and the most parameters, EfficientNet reaches an accuracy of 0.95.
 The proposed model has intermediate parameters and the highest flops.
 The performance outperforms other approaches.

-\subsubsection{Ablation Study}
+\subsection{Ablation Study}